Best Practices for Integrating JIRA with Typo

 • Update regularly to reflect current progress i.e. status changes and assignee updates.

-Sprint Analysis
+Sprint Analysis for the Scrum Team

 The Sprint analysis feature allows you to track and analyze your team's progress throughout a sprint.
 It uses data from Git and issue management tool to provide insights into how your team is working.
 You can see how long tasks are taking, how often they're being blocked, and where bottlenecks are occurring.